 "Jeanelle, I'm going to grab some cake.
 Need anything?"
 Jack addressed his secretary/aide/right-arm.
 She was also about as good at keeping him on task as Walter.
 Not that he didn't appreciate all her hard work, but 'all work and no play makes Jack a dull boy.'

 "No, Sir.
 Don't forget your meeting at 1600," Jeanelle piped up.
-She knew he liked cake and had been warned that nothing should get between the general and a good double-fudge with chocolate icing.
+She knew he liked cake.
+She had been warned that nothing should get between the general and a good double-fudge with chocolate icing.
 Today was nothing new.
 He was running off for cake or pie or even Jell-O at least twice a week.

-Now, Jack just had to figure out who is NCIS, who is Agent Z. David, and why they had his prints.
+Now, Jack just had to figure out: Who is NCIS?
+Who is Agent Z. David?
+Why they had my prints?